Christmas Customs

 I Saw Three Ships

-The tune of this carol is a traditional English folk song and the words of this carol (of which there are several versions) were written by wandering minstrels as they travelled through the country.
+The tune of this carol is a traditional English folk song and the words of this carol (of which there are several versions) were written by wandering minstrels as they traveled through the country.
 In the original version of the carol, the Three Ships were the ones taking the supposed skulls of the wise men to Cologne cathedral in Germany.
-However, since the Middle Ages when it was first written, there have been many different lyrics with different Bible characters being on the ships.
-The most common lyrics used today are about Mary and Jesus travelling to Bethlehem.
-Sing along to I Saw Three Ships!
+However, since the Middle Ages, when it was first written, there have been many different lyrics with different Bible characters being on the ships.
+The most common lyrics used today are about Mary and Jesus traveling to Bethlehem.
+Sing along to I Saw Three Ships! (on a different site)

 I saw three ship come sailing in,